 “My mom raised me in an environment where speaking out about your status is wrong.”

-popular Donald Trump’s belief, not all undocumented immigrants come from Mexico.
+Contrary to popular Donald Trump’s belief, not all undocumented immigrants come from Mexico.
 PBS’s new documentary, Don’t Tell Anyone (No Le Digas a Nadie)tells the heartbreaking story and eventual triumph of Colombian immigrant Angy Rivera.
 Rivera held two secrets throughout her young life: she was an undocumented child living in the US and she was abused by her step-father.

 However, Rivera didn’t remain silent.
 She started writing a column on the New York State Youth Leadership Council website called “Ask Angy,” which became the first undocumented-youth advice column in the country.